aws-samples/aws-customer-playbook-framework/docs/Code Exposure.md

 Regularly review bucket access and policies on a monthly basis and utilize [CloudWatch Events](https://docs.aws.amazon.com/codepipeline/latest/userguide/create-cloudtrail-S3-source-console.html) or Security Hub for automated detections

-[Using versioning in S3 buckets](https://docs.aws.amazon.com/AmazonS3/latest/userguide/Versioning.html) to mitigate accidental or intentional deletion of top level objects
+[Using versioning in S3 buckets](https://docs.aws.amazon.com/AmazonS3/latest/userguide/Versioning.html) to mitigate accidental or intentional deletion of top-level objects

 [Managing access with ACLs](https://docs.aws.amazon.com/AmazonS3/latest/userguide/acls.html) to limit unauthorized access to resources on a bucket and object level